Expatria-Technologies/EST_Accessory_PCB/README.md

 ### User Button Breakout
 <img src="/readme_images/User_mod_render.jpg" width="400">

 Standard GRBL functions are mapped to 4 inputs.
 These signals are primarily intended to be used via the user RJ45 connector.
 For convenience, the HALT and DOOR signals are also exposed via 3 wire connections on the main PCB.
 When multiplexed these signals must be NO logic.
-A sample design for a button panel utilizing clear PETG buttons is included in the CAM_Outputs folder.

 The RJ45 pinout: